-NOGLSTP established the Out To Innovate Scholarships for LGBTQ+ STEM Students, following NOGLSTP’s inaugural Out to Innovate Career Summit for LGBTQ+ People in STEM.
+NOGLSTP established the Out To Innovate Scholarship for LGBTQ+ Students in STEM, following NOGLSTP’s inaugural Out to Innovate Career Summit for LGBTQ+ People in STEM.
 These scholarships are intended for undergraduate and graduate students pursuing degrees in science, technology, engineering,or mathematics (STEM) programs who are either lesbian, gay, bisexual, transgender, queer or an active ally of the LGBTQ+ community.
 The scholarships are designed to promote academic excellence and increased visibility of talented LGBTQ+ students in STEM careers.

 Scholarships to date have been awarded to: